dbjorge/jorbs-spire-mod/README.md

     ```
 1. Follow the [these instructions from the StS-DefaultModBase wiki](https://github.com/Gremious/StS-DefaultModBase/wiki/Step-3:-Packaging-and-Playing-the-Default;-Writing-Your-First-Mod!) to build the mod package and debug it

+## How to contribute card art

+See the [.../images/cards/README.md](src/main/resources/stsjorbsmodResources/images/cards/README.md) file in the resources folder.

+## How to contribute sound effects

+See the [.../audio/README.md](src/main/resources/stsjorbsmodResources/audio/README.md) file in the resources folder.

 ## How to contribute changes

+*Note: if this is too complicated and you just want to send us some paint art for cards, feel free to reach out on the [Jorbs Discord](https://discord.gg/invite/jorbs) in *#jorbs-spire-mod-char* - someone there will give you a hand!*

 This project uses GitHub Pull Requests to handle merging contributed changes.
 If you're new to using GitHub or Pull Requests, here's the TL;DR for the workflow I like to use: